gcallah/BookReviews/schroeder.md

-Paul W Schroeder was an historian, who taught at the university of Illinois, and whose specialty was the history of international politics in Europe during the modern era.
+Paul W Schroeder, who passed away in 202X, was an historian.
+He taught at the university of Illinois, and his specialty was the history of international politics in Europe during the early modern era.
 He was a serious thinker who had absorbed an integrated a huge wealth of factual information in his area of expertise, and could bring it to bear on novel problems, such as recent US foreign policy.
-The essays in this book are his work in that area.
+The essays in this book are his excursion into that area.

-In his introduction to this book Parry Anderson makes the surprising claim that Schroeder was a "rarity" as a critic of American interventionism, because he was "a self declared conservative, of Christian belief." viii.
-Anderson seems unaware that there was an entire magazine, The American Conservative, launched by conservative critics of American interventionism and featuring many dozens of them in its pages.
+In his introduction to this book Parry Anderson makes the surprising claim that Schroeder was a "rarity" as a critic of American interventionism, because he was "a self declared conservative, of Christian belief" (viii).
+But there was an entire magazine, *The American Conservative*, launched by conservative critics of American interventionism and featuring many dozens of them in its pages.
 (And a fair number of them were also Christians.)
-And this despite the fact that heights the publication on the next page.

-Furthermore, at least in this book, I see a little evidence that S is actually a
+Furthermore, at least in this book, I see a little evidence that S was actually a
-conservative: from the opinions expressed in it, I would guess that he is a moderate progressive.
+conservative: from the opinions expressed in it, I would guess that he was what I would call a "conservative progressive": meaning that he is fundamentally aligned with progressive goals, but is a strong believer in prudence and caution in achieving them.
+For example, in the last essay in this book, "An Organized Hyporcrisy," he comes out strongly against the Republican Party as he found it at that time (2016). of course, the Republican Party is far from a pure embodiement of conservative principles (however one might conceive them), but, despite its flaws,  it would still appear closer to conservatives' hearts than was the Democratic Party.
 But perhaps there is evidence elsewhere, that I am not aware of, the demonstrates that he actually is a conservative.

-Page 257: he is a progressive

-"I cannot make sense of the history of international politics and the international system without using the notion of progress in it, and do not understand how anyone else can."
-258

-276

-Shoulder appears to be what I would call a "conservative progressive," and that he is fundamentally aligned with progressive goals, but is a strong believer in prudence and caution in achieving them.

-I think I am saying here should be taken as a refutation of progressivism or an endorsement of conservatism.
-My only intent is to object to the maneuver attempting to make it that progressive policies should be viewed more favorably by disguising progressive thinkers as "good conservatives."
+## A Just, Unnecessary War

 "the increasing usefulness of the United Nations and its agencies" 6-7

+## The New World Order: A Historical Perspective

 "a failure to uphold the rule of law in critical areas will encourage